In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 In the picture below, you’ll see the Bitcoin Treasury Model of Strategy, which evolves into a self-reinforcing Bitcoin Flywheel for Success.

 It all began with the conversion of cash reserves into bitcoin, when the company was still known as MicroStrategy.
-It announced its initial purchase of 21,454 BTC for approximately $250 million in August 2020, citing bitcoin’s potential as a reliable store of value and an attractive investment asset.
+It announced its initial purchase of 21,454 bitcoin for approximately $250 million in August 2020, citing bitcoin’s potential as a reliable store of value and an attractive investment asset.

 As Strategy converted its excess cash into bitcoin, it became the company’s primary treasury asset.
 As bitcoin appreciates, Strategy’s balance sheet strengthens, attracting greater investor interest in its equity and debt offerings.
 This enables the company to raise capital on more favorable terms for further bitcoin acquisitions.